elbamos/largeVis/cran-comments.md

 ## Submission

 This is a resubmisison.
-The earlier submission produced "* checking files in 'vignettes' ...
-WARNING Files in the 'vignettes' directory newer than same file in 'inst/doc': 'momentumandusedata.Rmd' "

-This should be fixed now.
+The last submission was slightly larger than the 5MB limit on tar file sizes.
+This submission eliminates a large data file that was used to test the clustering algorithms.

 ## Test environments
-* local OS X install, R 3.3.1
+* local OS X install, R 3.3.2
-* OS X (with Valgrind), R 3.3.1
+* OS X (with Valgrind), R 3.3.2
-* ubuntu 12.04 (on travis-ci), R 3.3.1
+* ubuntu 12.04 (on travis-ci), R 3.3.2
-* ubuntu 14.04 (on travis-ci), R 3.3.1 and R-devel
+* ubuntu 14.04 (on travis-ci), R 3.3.2 and R-devel
 * Solaris 11 x86 (via Virtual Box), R 3.3.1
 * OS X (on travis-ci), R-devel
 * win-builder (devel and release)